gauthiermontavon/js-cdn/README.md

 js-cdn
 ======

-repository to store useful js files and libraries
+Repository to store useful js files and libraries.
+To see the public page, go to http://gauthiermontavon.github.io/js-cdn/